sashalex007/quartz_blog/content/leetcode/Trapping rain water II.md

 The idea is to start the boundary as the outermost walls, and visit the the nodes adjacent to the **smallest height in the current boundary**.
 If a node adjacent to the smallest boundary height is **lower** than the smallest boundary height, then it is **guaranteed** that water can be trapped there.
 Add the adjacent node to the current boundary (if water is filled, update it) and continue while there are nodes in the boundary.
 Keep a visited set (or in-place cycle avoidance).

 Essentially the idea here is to **dynamically update the current boundary** while keeping track of the trapped water.
+In terms of implementation, this is not much different from [[Dijkstra's]].

 **Implementation**
 ```python